Contextual Bandits with Cross-learning: Algorithms for Cross-Learning Between Contexts

-Similar to \ucbcross{}, our algorithm \ucbpcross{} for the partial cross-learning setting is a modification of UCB where in every round, we simply update all the means that we can (that is, when arm $i$ is pulled in a round, we update the means of every outgoing edge in the graph $G_i$).
-Recall that an edge $c \rightarrow c'$ in $G_i$ indicates that playing action $i$ in context $c$, reveals the reward of action $i$ in context $c'$.
-To analyze the regret of this algorithm, let $\overline{\kappa} = \frac{1}{K}\sum_{i \in [K]} \kappa(G_i)$ be the average clique cover size of all graphs $G_i$.
+Let $\overline{\kappa} = \frac{1}{K}\sum_{i \in [K]} \kappa(G_i)$ be the average clique cover size of all graphs $G_i$.
 Recall that $\kappa(G)$ is the clique covering number of graph $G$ and is defined in Definition \ref{def:clique}.
-In Theorem \ref{thm:ucbpcross}, we show that algorithm \ucbpcross{} incurs at most $O(\sqrt{\overline{\kappa}KT\log K})$ regret.
+In Theorem \ref{thm:ucbcross}, we show that algorithm \ucbcross{} incurs at most $O(\sqrt{\overline{\kappa}KT\log T})$ regret.
 Observe that when we have complete cross-learning, the CL graph $G_i$, $i\in [K]$, is a complete graph with $\kappa(G_i) =1$.
-Thus, Theorem \ref{thm:ucbpcross} recovers the regret bound of \ucbcross{}.
+Thus, Theorem \ref{thm:ucbcross} gives the regret of $O(\sqrt{KT\log T})$ for the case of complete cross-learning.
+Observe that the dependency on the number of contexts $C$ is completely removed in the regret bound.
+For the case of no cross-learning, the CL graph $G_i$, $i\in [K]$, only contains self-loops with $\kappa(G_i) =C$.
+Then, with no cross-learning, Theorem \ref{thm:ucbcross} gives the regret of $O(\sqrt{KCT\log T})$, as expected.